vtsou359/CouponAcceptance/README.md

 ![Alt text](https://github.com/vtsou359/CouponAcceptance/blob/main/plots/Plot12.jpg)

-## Analysis of Restaurant (<20) type Coupons:
+## Data Analysis Results for Coupons of type Restaurant (<20):

 - The proportion of the restaurants with an average expense of less than 20 $ coupons that were accepted (in relation to total Coupons): 15.64%
 - The proportion of the restaurants with an average expense of less than 20 $ coupons that were accepted (in relation to total Accepted Coupons): 27.52%
 ![Alt text](https://github.com/vtsou359/CouponAcceptance/blob/main/plots/Plot13.jpg)

-### Additional insights - Investigating the variables of temperature and time subjected to drivers' acceptance behaviour (in relation to accepted coupons):
+#### Additional insights - Investigating the variables of temperature and time subjected to drivers' acceptance behaviour (in relation to accepted coupons):
 - It seems that more people accept the coupons in higher temperatures (80).
 - Also, on hot days, the time with the most significant count of accepted coupons for cheap restaurants is 18:00.
 - For the days when the temperature is 55, the highest counts are in the morning (07:00) and at 14:00.
 ![Alt text](https://github.com/vtsou359/CouponAcceptance/blob/main/plots/Plot14.jpg)

-### Additional insights - Investigating the variables of passenger and time subjected to drivers' acceptance behaviour (accepted coupons):
+#### Additional insights - Investigating the variables of passenger and time subjected to drivers' acceptance behaviour (accepted coupons):
 - Users who are Alone or with Friends have higher frequencies of accepted coupons for cheap restaurants.
 - In particular, users who drive Alone have a high frequency of accepted coupons in the early morning hours (07:00)
 - In addition, users who drive with Friends have a high frequency of accepted coupons for 18:00.
 - Both of the above classes/groups also have a high frequency of accepted coupons at 14:00.
 ![Alt text](https://github.com/vtsou359/CouponAcceptance/blob/main/plots/Plot15.jpg)

-### Additional insights - Investigating the variables of passenger and restaurant visit frequency (Restaurant(<20) subjected to drivers' acceptance behaviour (accepted coupons)):
+#### Additional insights - Investigating the variables of passenger and restaurant visit frequency (Restaurant(<20) subjected to drivers' acceptance behaviour (accepted coupons)):
 - Users tend to accept the restaurant coupons when their restaurant visit frequency is 1-3 times, followed by 4-8 times.
 ![Alt text](https://github.com/vtsou359/CouponAcceptance/blob/main/plots/Plot16.jpg)